Ibrahim-Hegazi/Car_Clinic_Project_Revamped/README.md

 ## ⚠️ Challenges Faced

 - **Data Noise and Quality**: Reddit data contains spam, bot posts, slang, and irrelevant content making cleaning complex.
 - **LLM Offline Processing**: Running large language models locally for data cleaning and understanding requires significant compute and optimization.
 Therefore leading to other solutions that might be costly.
+- **Ollama-Based LLM Processing Time**: Current data cleaning with Ollama-based LLMs, while providing high-quality structured outputs, is time-intensive.
+For example, processing around 700 rows in Phase 2 can take approximately 31 hours to complete.
+This runtime presents a bottleneck for scaling and requires optimization or infrastructure improvements to achieve timely data processing.
 - **Tagging Consistency**: Creating a comprehensive yet manageable tag schema for diverse car issues and mechanic specialties is difficult.
 - **Semantic Matching Accuracy**: Aligning user problems with correct branches involves fine-tuning embeddings and filter heuristics.
 - **Multilingual and Slang Variations**: Handling multiple languages and informal expressions adds complexity to augmentation and translation.